O365Squad/O365-Squatting/README.md

 At the same time, this tool can also be used by red teams and bug hunters, one of the classic attacks is the domain takeover based on the tool findings.

 ## Getting Started
-Please, follow the instructions below for installing and run O365 Squatting
+Please, follow the instructions below for installing and run O365 Squatting.

 ## Pre-requisites
 Make sure you have installed the following tools: